 Just like in life and love, when picking out flowers, never settle.
 If one farm has picture-perfect peonies and another has garden roses that knock your socks off, we’d say you hit the jackpot.
 Do your rounds and don’t feel like you have to buy from just one location.
 But when it comes to buying flowers it's not just about mixing and matching vendors, it also comes down to the perfect floral combo.
 We tapped our Founder and CEO, Alice, for the farmer’s market formula she swears by:

 - Select the star of the show: We’re talking about that amazing, big bloom that could shine all on its own.
 In the spring daffodils typically steal the show, followed by tulips and peonies; in the summer you’ll find us filling our baskets with (all of the) hydrangeas and ranunculus; and in the fall we’ve got our eyes on the prize, dahlias (duh!) and sunflowers.

 - Select one other complimentary flower: You know us, we can’t stop at just one kind of flower, so we always select another complimentary flower to accompany our show-stopper.
 This is where the list could get long, but the varieties you’ll find most commonly are stock, snapdragons, zinnias, marigolds, foxglove, delphinium, and chrysanthemums,

 - Select one filler: Filler is the number one underrated bouquet booster.
-It lasts a long time, it's inexpensive, and it makes your arrangements look lusher and full without having to load them up with flowers.
-The selection will widely depend on your locale, but we often opt for eucalyptus, grasses, queen annes lace, raspberry foliage and even evergreen at the holidays, if you’re lucky enough to have a year-round market.
+It lasts a long time, it's inexpensive, and it makes your arrangements look lush and full without having to load it up with flowers.
+The selection will widely depend on your locale, but we often opt for eucalyptus, grasses, Queen Anne's Lace, raspberry foliage and even evergreen at the holidays, if you’re lucky enough to have a year-round market.